acerbilab/pyvbmc/docsrc/source/index.rst

 PyVBMC
 ******

-PyVBMC is a Python 3 implementation of the original `MATLAB algorithm <https://github.com/lacerbi/vbmc>`_ for Variational Bayesian Monte Carlo (VBMC).
+PyVBMC is a Python 3 implementation of the original :labrepos:`MATLAB algorithm <vbmc>` for Variational Bayesian Monte Carlo (VBMC).

 What is it?
 ###########